runatlantis/atlantis/runatlantis.io/blog/4-reasons-to-try-hashicorps-new-free-terraform-remote-state-storage.md

 }
 ```

-Step 5 — That’s it!
-Now you’re ready to store your state.
+Step 5 — That's it!
+Now you're ready to store your state.

 In your Terraform project, add a `terraform` block: